 Medicare can be confusing with all the different letters thrown around.
 Still, it’s essential to understand what they mean.
 First, you must realize that Medicare Supplement insurance or Medigap has “Plan” letters, and Original Medicare has “Parts.”
-We’re discussing the Plans and what they cover.
+We’re discussing the top 5 Medicare Supplement plans and what they cover.
 There are 10 Medigap Plan options.

 However, most Medicare beneficiaries enroll in one of the top three Medicare Supplement insurance plans.
-The top five Medicare Supplement plans are Plan C, Plan D, Plan F, Plan G, and Plan N.
+The top five Medicare Supplement plans are Plan C, D, F, G, and N.

 Medicare Supplement Plan G